 The Graduate Certificate in Education is a non-degree program designed to enhance the professional development of educators and those who do not enter or complete the MA program.
 It is accredited by the Adventist Accrediting Association (AAA).

-- 1. A baccalaureate degree or the equivalent. - 2.
-Demonstrated English proficiency (see p.
-Error!
-Bookmark not defined.).
+- 1. A baccalaureate degree or its equivalent. - 2.
+Demonstrated English proficiency (see English Proficiency).